 Tech giants like Google, Microsoft and IBM have all invested heavily in virtualized containers.
 At its most basic, a container is an OS-level virtualization method for executing and running applications.
 Containers eliminate the need to launch an entire virtual machine (VM) for every application.
 They run on an isolated system and single control host and access a single kernel.

 You may have heard the name Docker, for example.
 Docker is the leading provider of enterprise-level containers.
 LXC, a Linux userspace interface that lets users create and manage containers, is another big name in virtual container provisioning.

 What About a Virtual Machine (VM)?

-Containers are the clear winner then, right?
+So, containers are the clear winner then, right?

-But, in the big scheme of things, in no way do containers make VMs obsolete.
+Every organization’s business needs and infrastructure are different and each requires its own unique strategy.
+In the big scheme of things, containers in no way make VMs obsolete.
 Containers simply provide a new solution for improving overall IT efficiency in specific areas of operation.
-The best approach may be a hybrid approach, which probably isn’t a full transition to containers, but implementing them alongside VMs so users can capitalize on the respective advantages of each.
+If you think you could benefit from a single service that can be clustered and deployed at scale, then containers may be the better option for your organization.
+Or, instead of a full transition to containers, the best solution for you may be a hybrid approach.
+By implementing containers alongside VMs, you’ll be able to capitalize on the respective advantages of each.

 topic: containers vs. vms